Written byVain Rowe

 Case 2: "Convert to APFS" option is available for Mac OS Extended (Journaled) volumes

-Solution: To fix the "Convert to APFS" option not available or greyed out in Disk Utility issue, you need to at first confirm whether it is formatted with Mac OS Extended.
-If not, you need to format it to Mac OS Extended and then convert to APFS.
+Solution: To fix the "Convert to APFS" not available or greyed out issue, you need to first confirm whether it is formatted with Mac OS Extended.
+If not, you need to format it to Mac OS Extended and then implement the APFS format work.

-If one volume can't be mounted, the file system of it might have been corrupted and can't be recognized by Mac operating system.
+If one volume can't be mounted, its file system of it might have been corrupted and can't be recognized by the Mac operating system.
 As a result, the "Convert to APFS" option will be not available or greyed out, and you are not allowed to convert to APFS.
-In this case, you need to erase or reformat the volume to APFS, which will wipe out all the data stored in it.
+In this case, you need to erase or reformat the volume to APFS, which will wipe out all the data stored on it.

 Solution 1: Reformat your drive to APFS

-If you have no important data in that volume, you can reformat it to APFS directly in Disk Utility.
+If you have no important data in that volume, you can reformat it to APFS directly.

 Step 1: Open Disk Utility.
-And then click the "View" menu at the upper left corner and choose "Show All Devices".
+And then click the "View" menu in the upper left corner and choose "Show All Devices".

 Step 2: Find the drive that you want to format to APFS and select it.
 Click "Erase" at the top of the window.

-Step 3: Select "GUID Partition Map" at Scheme, then complete name and choose format (APFS).
+Step 3: Select "GUID Partition Map" at Scheme, then complete the name and choose the format (APFS).

-Step 4: Click "Erase" and wait until conversion finishes.
+Step 4: Click "Erase" and wait until the conversion process finishes.

-Solution 2: Recover data and then reformat it to APFS
+Solution 2: Recover lost data and then reformat it to APFS

-If you have important data in that volume which is not mountable, or unfortunately you have lost data in the process of fixing this issue, here is the solution to recover data.
+If you have important data in that volume that is not mountable, or unfortunately you have lost data in the process of fixing this issue, here is the solution to recover the data.

 iBoysoft Mac Data Recovery deserves the best APFS data recovery software which offers the most comprehensive solutions for APFS data recovery.
-This all-in-one data recovery software can recover data from encrypted drives, recover data from formatted, unmountable, unreadable, inaccessible hard drives, external hard drives, and USB flash drives and recover lost data from deleted/lost partitions as well.
+This all-in-one data recovery software can recover lost data from encrypted drives, recover lost data from formatted, unmountable, unreadable, inaccessible hard drives, external hard drives, and USB flash drives and recover lost data from deleted/lost partitions as well.

-Tutorial to recover lost data from APFS drives with iBoysoft Mac Data Recovery
+Tutorial to recover lost data from APFS drives with iBoysoft Data Recovery for Mac

 Case 5: Hardware restrictions (not confirmed)

 Technically, APFS conversion doesn't have any hardware restrictions.
 Apple developer claims in the FAQ: "Apple File System is optimized for flash/SSD storage, but can also be used with traditional hard disk drives (HDD) and external, direct-attached storage".
 But it's still controversial as many people have complained the "Convert to APFS" option is only available for SSDs, instead of fusion drives or HD.